Mmm Mmm Mmm Mmm: Critical reception

-Larry Flick from Billboard called the song a "shimmering acoustic/rock jewel".
+Larry Flick from Billboard magazine named the song a "shimmering acoustic/rock jewel".
 He added that it "marries a worldwise vocal with a textured arrangement that is chock full of aural goodies.
 Given justice (and promotional tender loving care), this one will soon blossom into the across-the-board smash it should be."
 Dave Sholin from the Gavin Report stated, "If there's an Alternative outlet in town, you can hear how great this sounds on the air."
 Robert Hilburn from Los Angeles Times wrote, "The exaggerated vocal narration makes this sound like a novelty, but it is a deceptively original work about how kids are often tormented for falling outside the norm."
 In his weekly UK chart commentary, James Masterton joked, "The unusual song probably holds the record for the longest song title not to include a vowel in the title."
+Caitlin Moran from Melody Maker concluded, "It's delicate, like hope, and half-broken, like Nick Cave.
+It heaves and sighs with a choir to die for and a guitar line that snags on the heart."

 Pan-European magazine Music & Media commented, "It takes one weirdo to dig another, so Dummy Brad Roberts and "Talking Head" Harrison make an ideal pair.
 This ballad is deceivingly ACE until you listen to the lyrics."
-Alex Kadis from Smash Hits said it is "a truly beautiful masterpiece".
-Another editor, Mark Frith, gave it one out of five.
+Terry Staunton from NME declared the song as "a real oddity, a melodic saunter through the weird Americana of John Irving or Garrison Keillor".
+He added, "Canada's Crash Test Dummies present an ode to life's misfits, borrowing a musical trick or two from the quieter side of REM and the more melancholy Tom Waits. [...]
+This is very good indeed."
+Alex Kadis from Smash Hits praised it as "a truly beautiful masterpiece".
+Another Smash Hits editor, Mark Frith, gave it one out of five.
 Troy J. Augusto from Variety declared it as "an unlikely yet quite hummable pop tune."
 The track received a nomination for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal, which it lost to "I Swear" by All-4-One.